gardiens/Time-Series-Library_skeleton/readme.md

 Project Link: [https://github.com/gardiens/Time-Series-Library_babygarches](https://github.com/gardiens/Time-Series-Library_babygarches) \
-you can contact me by email ( pierrick.bournez@student-cs.fr ).If you have new idea or findings, you can talk to Mr rambaud : philippe.rambaud@lisn.fr;
+you can contact me by email ( pierrick.bournez@student-cs.fr ). \
+If you have new idea or findings, you can talk to Mr rambaud : philippe.rambaud@lisn.fr\
-Please star if you find this repo useful :) you can have access of some insights of my experience  [here](https://github.com/gardiens/livrables) if you are lucky enough
+Please star if you find this repo useful :)  \
+ you can have access of some insights of my experience  [here](https://github.com/gardiens/livrables) if you are lucky enough

 ##  Citation